whiteFaNNg/DCP-Project/README.md

-##Distributed and Concurrent Programming Project
+#Distributed and Concurrent Programming Project
----

 ###++++++++++++++++++++++++++++++++++   </br>| &nbsp;&nbsp;&nbsp;&nbsp;Chat Room using Sockets in Linux &nbsp;&nbsp;&nbsp;&nbsp;|</br>   ++++++++++++++++++++++++++++++++++

 The Project is about creating a chat room using sockets in localhost server in Linux by implementing POSIX Threads Programming in C language.
 It consists of 2 files called client.c and server.c